 - Select the lowest PAM dose that achieves target quality

 Most plants find the optimal dose between 0.5-1.5 ppm.
-Over-dosing wastes money and can actually worsen performance (excess polymer passes through to filters and reduces filter efficiency).
+Over-dosing wastes money and can actually worsen performance — excess polymer passes through to filters and clogs them faster.
 Under-dosing gives incomplete flocculation and poor settling.
+The window is narrow, which is why jar testing matters.

 Need PAM for municipal water treatment?